Does Vaping Make Your Teeth Yellow?

 Should I brush my teeth after vaping?

-It’s generally advised to wait at least 20 minutes before brushing your teeth if you vape.
-By taking this precaution, you can defend the enamel on your teeth and avoid dental decay.
+Generally, it’s recommended that you wait for about 20 minutes before brushing your teeth if you vape.
+With this precaution, you can protect your enamel and prevent dental decay.

 Which is better, smoking or vaping?

-While vaping is thought to be less dangerous than smoking, it’s still vital to understand that there are some risks involved.
-Tobacco-derived nicotine, flavorings, and other substances are heated in e-cigarettes to create an aerosol that you inhale.
-By comparison, regular tobacco cigarettes are made up of many toxic substances and 7,000 different compounds.
+While vaping is thought of as less dangerous than smoking, it’s still important to understand that there are some risks associated with it.
+E-cigarettes heat tobacco-derived nicotine, flavorings, and other substances into an aerosol you inhale.
+In contrast, regular tobacco cigarettes contain many toxic substances and about 7,000 different compounds.

 Why do teenagers start vaping?